Concordium/concordium.github.io/source/shared/net/mobile-wallet/setup-mobile-wallet.rst

 Get started
 ===========

 #.
-Install the Mobile Wallet on either an iPhone or an Android phone, see :ref:`Downloads <downloads>`.
+Install the Mobile Wallet on either an iPhone or an Android phone.
+See :ref:`Downloads <downloads>`.

 #.
 Open the Mobile wallet, read and accept the Terms and Conconditions.